fibo/strict-mode/README.md

 At the time of this writing [Node v4 stable](https://nodejs.org/en/blog/release/v4.0.0/) version was released few days ago.
 Finally we can use `class`, `let`, `const` (among other new exciting features) but you will notice that it you do not turn on strict mode an exception will raise.
-For instance, if you import file *Point2d.js* with content
+For instance, a file *Point2d.js* with content

 ```
 class Point2d {